 …especially if you’re on a tight schedule.
 The bus is cheap but it takes much longer with limited schedules, so you’ll have to sacrifice either time or money.
 If you want to make the most of a short trip to Costa Rica, then taking the bus may not the best idea.

 We’ve met travelers who didn’t look up the schedule as they assumed there would be plenty of routes, only to find out there was just one.
 They lost a whole day waiting around and had to scramble to find a hotel for the night.
+They ended up renting a car or booking shuttles to avoid the hassle of taking the public bus since they didn’t do their research on their itinerary before arriving.

-Our tip for taking the bus in Costa Rica: Arrive at least 30 minutes before the scheduled time.
-Arrive at least 1-2 hours before if you are traveling on the weekends, holidays or December – April.
+Our biggest tip for taking the bus in Costa Rica: Arrive at least 30 minutes before the scheduled time.
+Arrive at least 1-2 hours before if you are traveling on weekends, holidays or December – April.
 Purchase your country wide bus ticket the day before or online if possible.

 Mistake 6: Not booking your travel services during high tourism season